patrickmaynard/mock-it-all/README.md

 Todo items:

+* Move most functionality to a class called MockLogicCreator
-* Create a package for this by defining a dependency on the Symfony console component
+* Create a package for this by defining a dependency on the Symfony console component.
-* Allow the user to type a bin/console command, then text output directly
+* Allow the user to type a bin/console command, then text output directly.
 * Set up an official git tag and any boilerplate to make this a packagist package.
   Then put it up on Packagist.
+* Set up a few basic PHPUnit tests for your MockLogicCreator class.
+* Set up another couple basic PHPUnit tests for your console command.
 * Get feedback from a couple friends.
 * Allow autocompletion of class names.
 (See how the make:entity command does it.)
 * Allow output of a test stub to a file in the project root instead of standard out